 Numerous studies have confirmed that understaffing fosters an environment that allows for preventable injuries such as falls, infections, and pressure ulcers to occur more frequently.
 Recognizing the correlation between staffing and injuries, many government organizations such as the Department of Health and Human Services have made their funds contingent upon reducing incidents of preventable injuries.

-While these types of programs have improved conditions in skilled nursing facilities, they have also created certain consequences of which you should be aware.
+While these types of programs have improved conditions in skilled nursing facilities, you and your loved ones should still be aware of certain consequences created by these changes.
 Because facilities with high incidences of preventable injuries will receive less funding, they may have an incentive to conceal such injuries.
 For example, pressure ulcers are highly preventable with proper care and staffing, and therefore, funding organizations will not provide funds to facilities that fail to prevent such injuries from developing.
-Because pressure sores have four different levels of severity, nursing homes can easily “understage” these injuries, calling a stage III pressure ulcer a stage I pressure ulcer can be extremely detrimental to the patients’ health, and in some cases even lead to death.
+Because pressure sores have four different levels of severity, nursing homes can easily “understage” these injuries, calling a stage III pressure ulcer a stage I pressure ulcer.
+This can be extremely detrimental to the patients’ health and in many cases, even lead to death.

 While it is of utmost importance that you closely monitor your loved one, you can leave the legal issues to us.
 Our elder abuse attorneys are dedicated to nursing home neglect litigation and can provide you with the services that you and your loved one need.
 We are compassionate about what we do, and we believe in protecting those in our community who are the most vulnerable.
 Contact us today for a free consultation.